KentaKodashima/kentakodashima-com/src/pages/projects/tokyo-sevens-rugby-school.md

       linkType: Web
       url: 'http://tokyo7s.com/'
 about: >-
-  This is the website for Tokyo Sevens Rugby School.
+  The website for Tokyo Sevens Rugby School.
 They were having critical issues with the previous version of their website and needed the new website as soon as possible.

-  The main requirement was to have functionality to post news and letters.
-In order to deliver the website as soon as possible, I decided to add custom post types based on an existing WordPress theme.
+  The main requirement was to have the functionality to post news and letters.
+  In order to deliver the website as soon as possible, I decided to pick a free WordPress theme and add custom post types to it.
 Everything was done in a week.
 technologies:
   - HTML / CSS
   - WordPress